AlgoMaster Logo

 Handling the Latency Problem

-The most common enhancement to request-response is streaming.
-Instead of waiting for the full response, you stream tokens to the user as they are generated.
-This does not reduce total latency, but it dramatically improves perceived latency because the user sees text appearing within a second or two.
+The most common improvement is streaming.
+Instead of waiting for the full answer, you send partial output as the model generates it.
+Streaming usually does not reduce the total work, but it makes the experience feel much better because the user sees progress quickly.

 main.py